farisalrubaish/policy-analysis-registry/reports/06-Lauren-proposition-19.md

 #### Main Costs
 - For the 10,000 to 70,000 households who have inherited property, they may face higher property tax per year resulting in 100 to 700 million dollars in additional taxes.***

-- 10 to 70 million additional dollars per year**** for counties to pay for staff and computer technology to carry out this proposition.
+- Will cost 10 to 70 million additional dollars per year**** for counties to pay for staff and computer technology to carry out this proposition.

 *** Assumed from the LAO report which states "tens of thousands of families" face higher property tax and states "hundreds of millions of dollars" of additional taxes as the result of these property tax increases.